David Ellefson calls Megadeth’s most hated album “one of the great Megadeth records”

 Former Megadeth bassist David Ellefson has called one of the band’s most maligned albums “one of the great Megadeth records”.

-The 59-year-old gave the dubious honour to 1999 effort Risk.
+The 59-year-old gives the dubious honour to 1999 effort Risk.
 Upon its release, the record received backlash from both fans and critics, who were disheartened by its rejection of Megadeth’s thrash metal roots in favour of an electronic rock sound.

-Looking back on Risk 25 years later in an interview with Overdrive, Ellefson commends the music in its own right, but admits it didn’t sound like what Megadeth were known at the time.
+Looking back on Risk 25 years later in an interview with Overdrive, Ellefson commends the music in its own right, but admits it didn’t sound like what Megadeth were known for at the time.

 “It still remains one of the great Megadeth records, even though it doesn’t sound like a Megadeth record of the past, leading up to that point,” he says (via Blabbermouth).
 “But we didn’t have enough time to let it just kind of absorb into us.”